iTwin/viewer-sample-angular/README.md

 ## Viewport Directive

-The [Viewport Directive](./src/app/viewer/directives/viewport.directive.ts) will initialize an iTwinjs viewport in the `<div>` specified:
+The [Viewport Directive](./src/app/viewer/directives/viewport.directive.ts) will initialize an iTwin.js viewport in the `<div>` specified:

 ```html
 <div